IlyashenkoA/minimax-react/README.md

 ## Features
 * Possibility to choose the length of the row (optimal and maximum length - 10)
 * Ability to choose, who starts the game first
-* If the game was not finished and the page was reloaded, the data will be saved (In progress)
+* If the game was not finished and the page was reloaded, the data will be saved